LuccaSabbatini/Sabbatini/README.md

 # Scripts

-Repository for storing scripts and experimenting with Git and GitHub.
+Repository for storing small scripts and experimenting with Git and GitHub.